 In early September, the MEE organized a national carbon market work conference, in which the power generation industry participated in an implementation meeting for national carbon market trading.
 This served as a positive policy signal for continued progress of the national carbon market.
-Zhuang Guotai, deputy director of the MEE, said at the meeting, “the power industry will be the first to conduct transactions across the country, gradually expanding the scope of the industry and the transactions, and increasing products traded and market activity.”
+Zhuang Guotai, Vice Minister of the MEE, said at the meeting, “the power industry will be the first to conduct transactions across the country, gradually expanding the scope of the industry and the transactions, and increasing products traded and market activity.”
 He further stated that carbon market development would “prevent over financialization and financial risks” and “strengthen the capacity building for carbon market development at the provincial level MEE departments.”
 The conference certainly mobilized various local MEE and NDRC departments, state-run enterprises, electric, power and other industry associations to play an active role in promoting the development of the national carbon market.

 With actual trading slated to begin around 2020, the next two years will be crucial.
 The MEE plans to create market infrastructure, build capacity, and host an extended period of trading simulation.
 China still has a long way to go to develop its national carbon market and extend it beyond the power industry.
 It will require the cooperation of relevant authorities, local governments, industry associations, enterprises, and international organizations and institutions to promote an effective national carbon market.
 China’s national carbon market will provide valuable experiences and lessons for the global response to climate change and the development of global carbon markets.